munificent/magpie/doc/site/markdown/classes.md

 ## Fields

-Once you have an instance of a class, you can access a field by invoking a [getter](calls.html) on the object whose name is the name of the field.
+Once you have an instance of a class, you access a field by invoking a [getter](calls.html) on the object whose name is the name of the field.

     :::magpie
     var point = Point new(x: 2, y: 3)